mbari-org/humpback-whale-song-detection/README.md

 **NOTE**: Before committing/pushing any changes, be sure to also run:

-    just pylint
+    just lint

-and address any issues, or check with the team about any known pylint complaints.
+and address any issues.

 See [`justfile`](justfile) for all available tasks.